-If you have questions about what conduct is prohibited by this policy, please discuss with the Flatiron School Student Relations team at firstname.lastname@example.org.
+Students may direct questions about what conduct is prohibited by this policy to the Student Relations team at email@example.com.

 Students are to treat each other, faculty, and staff fairly, honestly, and with dignity and respect.
 Students must not participate in, initiate, or perpetuate any gossiping, rumor milling, or discuss another student’s personal and/or confidential information with others, or create or encourage a toxic or otherwise unproductive environment.

 While interacting online, students must conduct themselves in a professional, courteous and attentive manner.
 This includes, but is not limited to, keeping the camera on while in online meetings and maintaining a work-appropriate and respectful background (virtual or otherwise) profile photo.

 Furthermore, all students must comply with the following expected behaviors:

 Harassment of any kind will not be tolerated.
 Physical harassment includes threats of violence or violence towards another person, such as shoving, punching, or aggressively invading another's personal space.

 Sexual harassment includes any unwelcome sexual conduct (including sexual advances, requests for sexual favors and other verbal and physical conduct of a sexual nature) that is either made as a condition of being a student or that creates an offensive, intimidating, or hostile environment.
 Sexual harassment can take many forms, including but not limited to: